corsairmarks/silicoid_portraits_revisited/mod/README.md

 ## Compatibility

 This mod has more compatibility concerns than most of my other Silfae's Revisited series.
 Because to overwrites `pop_categories` (Pop strata) to adjust silicoid Pop resource upkeep, that makes this mod incompatible with any mods that also adjust Pop strata.
 It is explicitly incompatible with [Animated Holosphere Rising Portraits: Revisited](https://steamcommunity.com/sharedfiles/filedetails/?id=2592592503) unless you use the [compatibility patch](https://steamcommunity.com/sharedfiles/filedetails/?id=2596642632).
-It's also likely to break any time Stellaris makes changes to the underlying Pop strata, such as the anticipated changes for the upcoming 3.1 'Lem' minor release.
+It's also likely to break any time Stellaris makes changes to the underlying Pop strata.
 These files are completely overwritten:

 * `common/pop_categories/00_social_classes.txt` - regular empire pop strata
 * `common/pop_categories/01_gestalt_drones.txt` - gestalt empire pop strata